 Ask how they handle the parts that usually go wrong

 Many homeowners only ask about finish quality.
 You should also ask about schedule drift, selection timing, change handling, occupied-home logistics, and communication rhythm.
 Those are the areas where trust gets tested.
-A strong contractor will not act surprised by those questions.
+A strong contractor won't act surprised by those questions.
 They will have answers that sound practiced because they have lived through the realities of major projects before.

 Pay attention to how they talk about fit